Matthew 19

 If that were true, you couldn’t have ‘fornication’.
 You could have a marriage, but you couldn’t have ‘fornication’.
 The Bible does recognise fornication, it does recognise sexual activity outside the marriage relationship that God says is illegal.

-If simply having sex made one married, God would talk about marriages but He wouldn’t talk about fornication so the Bible does recognise it.
+If simply having sex made one married, God would talk about marriages, but He wouldn’t talk about fornication, so the Bible does recognise it.

-The text says if a man finds a woman who isn’t even engaged to be married and he sleeps with her, he has a moral obligation to go to her dad, pay the bride price and marry her.
+More evidence comes from Exodus in the giving of the law Moses.
+Exodus 22:16-17, says if a man finds a woman who isn’t even engaged to be married and he sleeps with her, he has a moral obligation to go to her dad, pay the bride price and marry her.
 If her father says, ‘no way!

 We don’t want to be hooked up with your family.
 You still have to pay the bride price because you’ve dishonoured her, but no wedding takes place.’

 We must remember that it’s not just a daughter marrying a man, it was the union of two families back then.
 This man couldn’t turn him down if the marriage had already taken place automatically because of the sex act.
 That gives me evidence that marriage isn’t made by sexual activity.